Herseninstituut/FYD_Matlab/dj/+labjournal/readme.md

 huubs_labjournal = fetch(labjournal.Huub, '*');
 ```

-**Automating your labjournal**
+## Automatically updating your labjournal
+The previous examples are rather cumbersome if you would have to manage your labjournal this way.
-Instead of clearing and updating your labjournal, it would be nice if we could automatically add records to the table, without having to regenerate the whole table.
+So, instead of clearing and updating the labjournal, it would be nice if we could automatically add records to the table, without having to regenerate the whole table.
 This is important, because you might want to manually insert data, such as comments or annotate records with a good or bad qualification.
 If you renew the table these additions would be lost.
-TODO: We will make a very simple manual table called HuubRecords, a list of sessionids to simply define which records I would like to add to my labjournal.
-Then we will make an automatically importing table which imports sessions from the HuubsRecords list.
+TODO: We will make a very simple manual table called HuubRecords, a list of sessionids to define which records I would like to add to my labjournal.
+Then we will make an dj.Imported table which imports sessions from the HuubsRecords list when I call the populate function on it.
+Note that we could also provide sessionid entries in other ways, i.e. by retrieving them directly from the lab database.
 ```MATLAB
   describe(labjournal.HuubRecords)